CreepySasquatch/HDRMods/pages/Guides/Cyberpunk/Cyberpunk-Creepy-Preset.md

 **2)** Click the `Add-ons` tab within the ReShade UI
 - Make sure you see `Generic Depth` listed.
 Click the dropdown arrow next to it.
 - Where it says `Aspect ratio heuristic`, click the dropdown arrow.
 - Change this to `Multiples of resolution`.
-If this isn't selected then depth buffer shaders such as Deband won't work correctly.
+If this isn't selected then the Deband shader, which relies on the depth buffer, won't work correctly.
 <img src='./images/Cyberpunk/Generic-Depth-Settings.png' alt='Generic Depth Settings' style='max-width:75%;'>

+{% include callout.html type="tip" content="You do not need to disable the <b>Effect Runtime Sync</b> addon.

+The RenoDX Discord will often recommend disabling both the <b>Generic Depth</b> and <b>Effect Runtime Sync</b> addons for performance reasons because people who just use RenoDX and no other shaders do not need these.
+While its true that some games such as Borderlands 4 can gain a few FPS from doing this, Cyberpunk 2077 is not one of those games.

+When I tested this with my setup, Intel i7-12700K CPU and RTX 3090 GPU, I saw no measurable increase with either addon disabled.
+As mentioned above you'll need the <b>Generic Depth</b> addon to properly use the Deband shader anyways.
+You can disable the <b>Effect Runtime Sync</b> addon if you want, but its definitely not necessary." %}

 **3)** Click the `Home` tab within the ReShade UI.
 - Make sure you have the Creepy HDR Gameplay V2 preset loaded.
 This should be picked by default if you picked it in the ReShade Installer.